ibm-cloud-docs/pattern-vpc-security/threat-investigation-and-respone-domain.md

 | NexGen Firewalls                                                                                                                    | Provides logs on a variety of functions / actions that occur within the firewalls, e.g., rule hits, alarms, etc. Also note that most NexGen firewalls have their own portals where threats can be investigated|
 | [{{site.data.keyword.cis_full_notm}} LogPush Service](/docs/cis?topic=cis-logpush&interface=ui)                                | Captures {{site.data.keyword.cis_short_notm}} firewall events.                                                                 |
 | [Cloud Workload Protection Event Forwarding](/docs/workload-protection?topic=workload-protection-event_forwarding) | Forwards various events from the Cloud Workload Protection solution.                                             |
-{: caption="Table 1: Available Logging"}
+{: caption="Table 1 : Available Logging"}

 ### Options
 {: #logging-options}

- - **VPC Flow Logs** - There are no options if traffic capture in and out of a VPC is needed for security and troubleshooting purposes.
+ - **VPC Flow Logs** - There are no options if traffic capture in and out of a VPC is needed for security and troubleshooting purposes
- - **{{site.data.keyword.cloudaccesstraillong}}** - There are no options if logs are needed from IAM user and API actions for auditing, compliance or security reasons.
+ - **{{site.data.keyword.cloudaccesstraillong}}** - There are no options if logs are needed from IAM user and API actions for auditing, compliance or security reasons
  - **NexGen Firewalls** - Customers can elect to capture and forward all kinds of logs.

 ### Best Practices
 {: #otherlogging-best-practices}

  - Logging of IAM user and API actions should always be used, regardless of the security situation.
+These can be used for troubleshooting purposes and mandatory in compliance situations
+ - Firewall logs should always be used for detection purposes, if deployed at the edge in a public access environment
+ - Logging of IAM user and API actions should always be used, regardless of the security situation.
 These can be used for troubleshooting purposes and mandatory in compliance situations.
- - Firewall logs should always be used for detection purposes, if deployed at the edge in a public access environment.
+ - Firewall logs should always be used for detection purposes, if deployed at the edge in a public access environment
  - Use of VPC flow logs, Cloud Internet Services logs and Cloud Workload Protection logs is dependent upon the customer's use of a Security Information and Event Management (SIEM) platform and how many log feeds are sufficient and how much security inspection granularity.

 ### Solutioning Guidance